stevehoang/pbayes/README.md

 # pbayes: Bayesian Probability Mapping for P-Values

-pbayes is an R package designed to map p-values onto Bayesian posterior probabilities of null hypothesis being false.
+pbayes is an R package designed to map p-values onto Bayesian posterior probabilities of the null hypothesis being false.
 It achieves this by modeling the distribution of p-values as a uniform-beta mixture.
 This approach allows users to interpret p-values from hypothesis tests within a Bayesian framework, offering a nuanced understanding of their results and enables many possibilities for meta-analysis.

 ## Installation